Nikon D5

 The Nikon D5 is a full frame professional DSLR camera announced by Nikon Corporation on 6 January 2016 to succeed the D4S as its flagship DSLR.
 The D5 offers a number of improvements over its predecessor including a new image sensor, new image processor, improved ergonomics and expanded ISO range.
-Additionally, improved auto focus (AF) mode were introduced.
+Additionally, improved auto focus (AF) modes were introduced.
 On 23 February 2017, at CP+ show, a special edition was released for Nikon's 100th anniversary.

 It was succeeded by the Nikon D6, announced on February 12, 2020.

 Features

 While the D5 retains many features of the Nikon D4S, it offers the following new features and improvements: